intelia-agility/mlspecialisation/usecase2/README.md

 ## 3.2.2 Data
 ### 3.2.2.1 Dataset in Google Cloud
 The original Black Friday Sales Prediction dataset has two data files in CSV format: train.csv and test.csv.
 The test.csv is the private test set for the Kaggle competition leaderboard benchmarking.
 It doesn't have a target column, so it is of no use in this case study.
 Our case study is based on train.csv only.
-The original train.csv and also test.csv have been ingested into BigQuery for EDA only.
+The original train.csv and test.csv have been ingested into BigQuery for EDA only.
 The Vertex model training pipeline directly reads the train.csv from GCS.

 - GCP project: blackfridayintelia
 - Data source: gs://blackfriday_data/train.csv